-So if you’ve got a minute, take a quick look at this 1 minute video to see what SAP support and project teams will need to consider to close the two-speed IT gap.
+So if you’ve got a minute, take a quick look at this 1 minute video to see these challenges and how they can be overcome.